What is Economic Recovery?

 An economic recovery is a period of economic expansion, typically after a recession.

 Let's assume that there has been a significant decline in industrial production, employment, and wholesale or retail trade.
 These things may cause the gross domestic product, or GDP, to decline for a three-month period (a quarter).
-If the situation continues in the next quarter, most economists declare that the is in a recession.
+If the situation continues in the next quarter, most economists will declare that the economy is in a recession.

 During an economic recovery, the declines slow and then turn to increases.
 The unemployment rate is gradually reduced as companies begin hiring again.
 A decreasing unemployment rate leads to an increase in consumer confidence and spending, and the economy begins expanding again.